jarias/stormpath-sdk-go/README.md

 * Load credentials via properties file or env variables
 * Requests are authenticated via Stormpath SAuthc1 algorithm

+#Debugging

+If you need to trace all requests done to stormpath you can enable debugging in the logs by setting the environment variable STORMPATH_LOG_LEVEL=DEBUG the default level is ERROR.

 #Contributing

 Pull request are more than welcome, all pull requests should be from and directed to the develop branch NOT master.